History of John Madden in Timeline

 2002: Commentator on ABC's Monday Night Football

-In 2002, John Madden became a commentator on ABC's Monday Night Football, working with Al Michaels.
+In 2002, John Madden became a commentator on ABC's Monday Night Football, working with Al Michaels, earning a reported $5 million per year.

 2002: Stopped Announcing Thanksgiving Day Games

-In 2002, John Madden stopped announcing the Thanksgiving Day games after he moved to ABC, but the tradition continued.
+In 2002, John Madden stopped announcing the Thanksgiving Day games after he moved to ABC, but the tradition of awarding a turkey or turducken to the winning team continued.

-In 2003, Madden's Fox contract would have been worth $8 million.
+In 2003, John Madden's Fox contract would have been worth $8 million.

-In 2005, on ABC's final Monday Night Football telecast, Madden used a similar choice of words as he did on his final CBS telecast.
+In 2005, John Madden used similar wording on ABC's final Monday Night Football telecast, as he did during the final CBS telecast in 1994

 In 2006, John Madden began providing color commentary for NBC's Sunday night NFL games.